Congo and WHO investigate possible Ebola outbreak

 The outbreak in Congo was thought to have started when a hunter brought home an infected bush animal carcass.

-Eugene Kabambi, a WHO spokesman in Congo, said teams from his organisation had been dispatched to Masambio but emphasized that Ebola was only one possibility.
+Eugene Kabambi, a WHO spokesman in Congo, said teams from his organization had been dispatched to Masambio but emphasized that Ebola was only one possibility.

 (Reporting By Aaron Ross; Editing by Joe Bavier and Angus MacSwan)